-Divorcing parents with mobility issues face new requirements as a result of changes to the Divorce Act.
+As a result of changes to the Divorce Act, and the enactment of The Family Law Act, there are new requirements when parents want to relocate.
 There is a standard notice form for a proposed move with a child.
-The form must contain information on the relocation and revised parenting plan.
+The form must contain information about the relocation and a revised parenting plan.
 The parent notified of the move can use an objection form to contest the move or take the matter to court.
-The Divorce Act sets out a list of factors for the court to consider when a move is proposed, including the reason for the move and the impact of the move on the child.
+The Divorce Act and The Family Law Act set out a list of factors for the court to consider when a move is proposed, including the reason for the move and the impact of the move on the child.
 The Court will also consider:

-- The amount of parenting time and level of involvement each parent has in the child's life; - Whether the parent wanting to move has given notice to the other parent as required under the Divorce Act or any other court order; - Whether there is an existing order or agreement saying where the child must live; - The reasonableness of the parent's parenting proposal; and - Whether each parent has followed their parenting obligations under the law, and the likelihood that they will follow their obligations in the future.
+- The amount of parenting time and level of involvement each parent has in the child's life; - Whether the parent wanting to move has given notice to the other parent as required under the legislation or any other court order; - Whether there is an existing order or agreement saying where the child must live; - The reasonableness of the parent's parenting proposal; and - Whether each parent has followed their parenting obligations under the law, and the likelihood that they will follow their obligations in the future.

 Mediation - If parents cannot decide on a parenting arrangement, before they apply for a court order, they usually must try to work out their issues in a Family Dispute Resolution process such as mediation.
 In mediation, a neutral, third-party, skilled, professional counsellor helps parents make decisions about the ongoing care of their children after separation.
 Mediation can help parents make decisions about parenting time, like how the children will spend time with each parent on weekdays, weekends, holidays, and how parents will continue to make major decisions about education, religion, health care and activities.

 Mediation is a voluntary process.
 It is not personal therapy or marriage counselling, although a mediator can help parents obtain these services.
 A Judge can also refer parties to Mediation at any stage of a legal proceeding if the Judge thinks an effort should be made to resolve an issue out of court.
 Mediation is available through the Family Resolution Service and through private mediators.
-The Family Resolution Service also works closely with the Family Division of the Court of Queen's Bench to resolve parenting arrangements
+The Family Resolution Service also works closely with the Family Division of the Court of King's Bench to resolve parenting arrangements.

 The For the Sake of the Children Program, offered through the Family Resolution Service, tries to help reduce conflict between parents after separation in order to allow them to co-parent more effectively.
 The program is free of charge.
 Parents do not have to attend together.
-You can take the course online by visiting their website.
-For additional guidance, contact the Family Resolution Service.
+Parents can take the course online by visiting the Family Resolution Service website.
+For more information, contact the Family Resolution Service.